kormixensnik34/notes/README.md

 # 2024-03-01
 - "Today's programming wisdom is to embrace the power of simplicity.
 Write code that's readable and maintainable, using clear and concise logic.
 Always remember: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 This applies to choosing appropriate data structures, modularizing your code, and practicing defensive programming.
 Optimize for readability and understandability first; premature optimization is the root of all evil.
 Lastly, invest in automated testing to ensure your code works as expected and remains reliable amidst changes."

+# 2024-03-02
+- "Today's programming wisdom is to remember that code is read far more often than it's written.
+Strive for clarity and maintainability in your work; write self-documenting code, use descriptive variable names, and always consider the next developer who will inherit your project.
+Simplicity and modularity are key virtues; they not only make debugging easier but also facilitate collaboration and future enhancements.
+Always keep learning and adapting as technology evolves, and embrace best practices like version control, testing, and code reviews."